-Bayern Munich will have a new coach next season with Julian Nagelsmann replacing Hansi Flick in the Allianz Arena dugout on 1 July.
+Bayern Munich officially have a new coach with Julian Nagelsmann replacing Hansi Flick in the Allianz Arena dugout from 1 July.
 How will the reigning sextuple winners line up under the game's most exciting young tactician? bundesliga.com takes a closer look…

 In Flick, Bayern are bidding farewell to a man who, with a Bundesliga, DFB Cup, UEFA Champions League, FIFA Club World Cup and DFL and UEFA Supercups hogging his mantlepiece, only has two fewer trophies than he does defeats since succeeding Niko Kovac as the club's head coach in November 2019.

 Flick leaves significant boots - and perhaps a training tracksuit - to fill, but Nagelsmann has no mean coaching CV of his own.
 The youngest Bundesliga coach in history when he succeeded Huub Stevens at Hoffenheim in October 2015 at the age of 28, he more recently guided RB Leipzig to the Champions League semi-finals and has turned them into his future employers' nearest challengers ahead of perennial rivals Borussia Dortmund this season.